 Here’s a quick way to make segmented circles for charts and diagrams.
-This plugin can produce various styles of circular diagram including a dashed and tickmark circles, and the thicknesses are controlled via a simple list of comma separated values.
+This plugin can produce various styles of circular diagram including dashed and tickmark circles, and the thicknesses are controlled via a simple list of comma-separated values.

 08. Icon Fonts

 Save yourself the trouble of copy-pasting icons from icon fonts into your designs – this plugin enables you to view and add icons from within Sketch.
 It also spares you the bother of hunting for the names of icons if someone else has added them to a design, as the names of added icons are brought with them.